Maunabo is the hidden gem of the southeast.

 Parador MaunaCaribe

-Much like the town it's located in, this beachfront hotel is a hidden gem.
-A cozy resort that's casual and family-friendly, with an infinity pool, activity center, and a tropical restaurant serving traditional Puerto Rican cuisine, specializing in seafood.
-MaunaCaribe can serve as a base for exploring the east coast of Puerto Rico or as a secluded getaway to slow down, unwind, and enjoy the pool.
+Much like the town it's located in, the beachfront Parador MaunaCaribe is a hidden gem.
+A cozy resort that's casual and family-friendly, with an infinity pool, activity center, and a tropical restaurant serving traditional Puerto Rican cuisine and seafood, MaunaCaribe can serve as a base for exploring the east coast of Puerto Rico, or as a secluded getaway to slow down, unwind, and laze around the pool.

-Festivals are also an important part of the town's culture.
-For example, the Festivities of the Virgen del Carmen is hosted at Villa Pesquera in July.
-It is a festivity full of games, tournaments, water sports, and live music within three days.
+Festivals are also an important part of the town's culture, such as the Festivities of the Virgen del Carmen, hosted at Villa Pesquera in July.
+It is a three-day festivity full of games, tournaments, watersports, and live music.

-The Festi-Carnaval Jueyero is celebrated in September; this festival/carnival is a huge celebration, with three days of live music and DJs, a parade with floats and vejigantes, an artisan market, and even a 5K race.
-The centerpiece, though, is a local delicacy: crabs, which in Puerto Rico are known as jueyes.
-So aside from your typical food kiosks selling fried foods, there's an abundance of crab-stuffed fritters like alcapurrias and pastelillosarroz con jueyes (crab rice), and arepas topped with stewed crab meat.
+The Festi-Carnaval Jueyero is celebrated in September with three days of live music and DJs, a parade with floats and vejigantes (folklore characters), an artisan market, and even a 5K race.
+The central focus of this festival is a local delicacy — crabs, known as jueyes.
+Throughout the festival, alongside fried food kiosks, you'll find an abundance of crab dishes, including crab-stuffed fritters like alcapurrias and pastelillos, arroz con jueyes (crab rice), and arepas topped with stewed crab meat.

 Sponsored Content